cristian2213/cristian2213/README.md

 About Me:

-- 🌱 Currently expanding my skills in UI/UX design, Flutter, and mathematics.
+- 🌱 Currently expanding my skills in Mathematics and Stock markets.
 - 👯 Seeking collaboration on medium to large projects with profit sharing opportunities.

 ### Languages, Technologies and Tools: